Marohn-Group/mmodel/docs/api_modifier.rst

     intended to reduce overhead during model definition (model changes all parameters to positional-or-keyword-arguments).

-    For individual functions, if necessary, ``signature_binding_modifier()``
-    can be used to add the binding and check the steps.

-    A modifier for ``MModel`` requires to have a proper signature.
+    A modifier for mmodel requires to have a proper signature.
 If the modifier changes the function signal, add ``__signature__`` attribute with ``inspect.Signature`` to the wrapped function.